-Non-Hermetic and Plastic-Encapsulated Microcircuits, Part 2
+NASA EEE Parts Bulletin Special Edition: Non-Hermetic and Plastic-Encapsulated Microcircuits, Part 2 URS296932, CL#20-6169 years.

-The mission assurance organizations at NASA have supported many large and small space missions and programs over the years.
 Today, that spectrum has expanded, ranging from flagship missions such as Mars 2020 with its Perseverance Rover, Europa Clipper, and the proposed Europa Lander, to SmallSats/CubeSats such as the Temporal Experiment for Storms and Tropical Systems-Demonstration (TEMPEST-D) and Mars Cube One (MarCO).
 Plastic-encapsulated microcircuits (PEMs) have become more attractive since leading-edge alternatives are not available as space-qualified products.
-PEMs generally have smaller footprints and are lighter than the ceramic packages used in space-qualified products [1].
+PEMs generally have smaller footprints and are lighter than the ceramic packages used in space-gualified products [1].
 As the demand for and use of non-hermetic and plastic-encapsulated microcircuits for space has increased, the scope of what future missions are capable of has also widened.
 This changing climate of EEE parts selection presents new challenges for NASA, whichas always-holds the success of every mission paramount.
 In this second issue devoted to non-hermetic and plasticencapsulated microcircuits, we discuss more manufacturers' PEMs flows, and introduce the AS6294/1 aerospace standard document on "Requirements for Plastic Encapsulated Microcircuits in Space Applications."